 I get super psyched over St. Patrick’s Day!
-It’s not the parades that gets me going: It’s the Corned Beef Cabbage Dinner.
-I love me some Corned Beef and the veggies that go with it.
+It’s not the parades that get me going, it’s not the partying: It’s the Corned Beef Cabbage Dinner.
+I love love love me some of that luscious, briny Corned Beef and the potatoes, carrots, and cabbage that goes with it.
 All those veggies flavored by that broth.
 Heaven!!

 - Slow Cooker: You can go slow cooker, which I get.
-Especially if St. Pat’s is a work day.
-And it’s always going to be good.
+Especially if St. Pat’s is a workday.
+And it’s always going to be really good.

 Corned Beef Cabbage Dinner & “Leftovers”